 A menstrual cup is a small reusable cup that you insert into the vagina during your period to collect menstrual fluid.
-Cups don’t have any of the chemicals or irritating fibers that tampons do, and you won’t find yourself dashing to the shop for tampons – one cup can last for up to 10 years.
+This is a sharp contrast from pad or tampons which are designed to absorb menstrual blood.
+Cups don’t have any of the chemicals or irritating fibers that some tampons do, and you won’t find yourself dashing to the shop for tampons – one cup can last for up to 10 years.

 The Lily Cup range is made of the smoothest medical grade silicone, and comes in different styles and sizes – so you can get the perfect cup for you.

-This myth persists even today, but research has found that the hymen is actually just made up of thin folds of tissue that wear away as we go through adolescence.
+This myth persists even today, but research has found that the hymen is actually just made up of thin folds of tissue that typically wear away naturally as we go through adolescence.

 A more important factor to consider is the position of your cervix.
-The cervix is where menstrual fluid flows from the uterus to the vaginal canal, and helps determine how long your vaginal canal is.
+The cervix, which sits at the lowest part of the uterus is where menstrual fluid exits the uterus into to the vaginal canal, and its position helps determine how long your vaginal canal is.
 Find our your cervix height with the aid of our handy guide here.

-The first time you insert a menstrual cup it’s important to take your time and relax – the more you get to know your body the easier it will be to do.
+The first time you insert a menstrual cup it’s important to make sure you have privacy, take your time, and relax – the more you get to know your body the easier it will be to do.

-If you’re worried about inserting a cup for the first time – don’t be!
+If you’re worried about inserting a cup for the first time – you’re not alone!
 It takes most women a little time to get the hang of a new cup – virgin or not.
 Make sure you’ve brushed up on your female anatomy so you’ll know exactly where your cup is going.